Vyral/timothy-shutte-recruiting/_posts/2022-03-15-how-to-approach-backup-offers.md

 {% include excerpt.html %}

 Today we want to talk about backup offers and share an interesting situation we had recently with one.
-If you didn’t know, backup offers are offers placed after the first offer has been accepted.
+In case you don't know, backup offers are offers placed after the first one has been accepted.
 They’re held as another option in case the first contract falls through.&nbsp;

 **In our situation, the backup offer had cleaner terms and a higher price.** Our client was ecstatic, and we liked the idea of having a backup offer, too.
 The home was a bit older, so it could help if something went wrong with the inspection.

 This issue is about disclosure; what do you need to tell the first buyer?
-At the end of the day, we are supposed to protect our clients. **From a disclosure standpoint, I would say it is material.** It’s important to let them know that we have a backup offer if the home doesn’t make it through the inspection.
+At the end of the day, we are supposed to protect our clients. **Disclosing backup offers to the buyer is necessary.** It’s important to let them know that we have a backup offer if the home doesn’t make it through the inspection.

 {% include pullquote.html %}